 It’s the little touches that make the difference: Sherri leading Bret away from the ring so that Shawn can sneak up the ladder, meaning Bret has to run back to make the save just in time.
-Or Shawn carrying the ladder all the way to the ring before Bret knocks it into him, meaning Michaels had to do the hard work of bringing the ladder to the ring, rather than Bret attacking Shawn in the aisle and having to drag the ladder himself to the ring.
+Or Shawn carrying the ladder to the ring before Bret knocks it into him, meaning Michaels had to do the hard work of bringing the ladder to the ring, rather than Bret attacking Shawn in the aisle and having to drag the ladder himself to the ring.

 WrestleMania X will always be seen as the birth of the ladder match.
-But the future really starts here.
+But the future starts here.

 Found On: Bret “Hit Man” Hart: His Greatest Matches (Home Classics, WWE Network)

 Bret Hart vs. Ric Flair (TV Taping, Saskatchewan Place, 12th October 1992)

 Strangely, Bret’s first Heavyweight title win never seems to be celebrated as a match itself.
 Partly it could be because the match itself was taped to be aired but was never shown on TV for whatever reason, instead, appearing on compilation video releases.
 The other reason could be the general animosity that Hart and Flair have discussed their matches together with, giving the match the reputation of being a slog to sit through.